British Royal Wedding Look-Back: George V and Mary

 The bride wore white satin brocade embroidered with silver roses, thistles and shamrocks, festooned with orange blossom.
 The skirt, opened at the front, revealed a white satin underskirt and a full train.
 She also wore the same bridal veil that her mother, the Duchess of Teck wore in 1866.
 Prince George wore the naval uniform of a Captain of a Naval Fleet and both his father, The Prince of Wales and his uncle, the Duke of Edinburgh, wore the naval uniform designating that they were Admirals of the Naval Fleet.
 Princess May of Teck’s attendants were Princesses Victoria and Alice of Battenberg (mother of Prince Phillip), Patricia and Margaret of Connaught (future Crown Princess of Sweden), Princesses Alexandra, Beatrice and Victoria of Edinburgh, and Princess Helena Victoria of Schleswig-Holstein.
 Princess May of Teck was escorted by her father, the Duke of Teck, and her oldest brother, Prince Adolphus of Teck.
 The couple was married by the Archbishop of Canterbury, who was assisted by the Bishop of London, the Bishop of Rochester and additional religious figures.
 The couple received many extravagant wedding gifts, including the well known “Girls of Great Britain and Ireland Tiara” a personal favorite of the Queen’s.

 George and Mary were the parents of Edward, Albert, Mary, Henry, George and John.
 Upon the death of his father, King Edward VII, he succeeded to the British throne on May 6, 1910.
 At that time, he took the name of George V and Princess May became Queen Mary.
-They were the parents of two kings: Edward VIII and George VI and of course, the grandparents of Queen Elizabeth II.Filed under British Royals, German Royals, Historical Royals
+They were the parents of two kings: Edward VIII and George VI and of course, the grandparents of Queen Elizabeth II.Filed under Germany, Historical Royals, The United Kingdom

-Tagged George V, Mary of Teck, Teck, Wedding.
+Tagged George V of the United Kingdom, Mary of Teck, Teck, Wedding.